ajahne/blog/_drafts/2018-6-3-what-no-to-do-in-1-on-1-meetings.md

 - conclusion
 - additional references

-## Five Don'ts:
+## Don'ts:
 - do not just focus on tasks
-- do not let them turn into neverending therapy sessions
+- do not let them turn into never-ending therapy sessions
 - do not cancel and avoid rescheduling
 - do not book them back to back
 - do not think having 1-1s is a panacea
 - do not do all of the talking
 - do not avoid the hard conversations

-## Five Dos:
+## Dos:
 - do have them
 - do switch them up
 - do focus on the moment and be present